m-rbt01/calculator/solution-plan.md

 ENDFUNCTION

 LISTEN for digits container click event
+    IF event target is NOT a button THEN
+        RETURN out of function
+    ENDIF
     IF the digit node IS decimal THEN
         SET decimal button disabled to true
     ENDIF